ashwinmylavarapu/aegis-ai/README.md

 * **👀 Eyes (The OmniParser Adapter):** The agent now *sees* the UI.
 It uses the `OmniParserAdapter` to run a sophisticated visual analysis script (`omni_parser.test.py`) on screenshots.
 This process identifies, labels, and provides coordinates for all interactive elements, turning a picture of the UI into a machine-readable format.
 * **🧠 Brain (The Orchestrator & LLM):** The cognitive core of the agent.
 The `Orchestrator` uses an LLM (e.g., Gemini) to interpret high-level goals from a Playbook.
 It then correlates these goals with the visual information from the "Eyes" to decide on the next action.
 It uses a `ContextManager` to manage memory and prevent getting lost in long workflows.
 * **✋ Hands (The Browser & Native Skills):** The agent executes actions through swappable adapters and skills.
-The `PlaywrightAdapter` can still perform traditional browser actions, but it's now complemented by native OS-level skills like `native_keyboard` and `native_screen_reader`, which can interact with the system directly, for example, to invoke a browser extension via a shortcut.
+The `PlaywrightAdapter` can still perform traditional browser actions, but it's now complemented by native OS-level skills like `native_keyboard` and `native_screen_reader`, which can interact with the system directly.

 ### The Playbook Concept
 We do not write scripts; we write **Playbooks**.
 This approach enhances "developer joy" and aligns with our **Maintainability** ethos.

 * **Location:** All playbooks are stored in the `playbooks/` directory.
 * **Format:** A playbook is a `.yaml` file that describes a high-level objective broken down into a series of logical steps.
+It supports advanced features like **routines** and **loops** to eliminate repetition.
 * **Declarative, Not Imperative:** Playbooks describe *what* the agent should achieve in human-readable language, making them easy to write, review, and maintain.

 ---